How to Create Facebook Lead Form Ads in 15 Minutes!

 9. Review Your Campaign

-The last step is to make sure everything is order and eligible to run.
-Make sure to follow Facebook’s standards, guidelines and policies.
+The last step is to make sure everything is in order and eligible to run.
+Make sure to follow Facebook’s standards, guidelines, and policies.
 You don’t want to use too much text or spend too much money.
 Those are easy mistakes to make.
-Also make sure you have the proper linking as well as the pixel setup to build an audience and another one to use for conversion tracking.
+Also, make sure you have the proper linking as well as the pixel set up to build an audience and another one to use for conversion tracking.

 So carefully scan over your campaign one more time.
 You can then preview your ad on Facebook as if you were a customer.
 This is where you get the look and feel of the ad.